TheCell/bi-ba-boulder/backend/README.md

 - Change sql User in .env or Add the user

 In this directory use:
-``composer install`` or ``composer update``
+Copy the .env to .env.local file and insert the missing variables ``composer install`` or ``composer update``
 ``npm install @openapitools/openapi-generator-cli -g``